ProfilePic

 Satisfy FHA Property Requirements

-Even if you’ve satisfied borrower qualifications, there are still property requirements that must be met.
+Even if you’ve satisfied borrower qualifications, property requirements must still be met.
 The home you’re purchasing must be your principal residence and occupied within 60 days of closing by at least one borrower.
 The home cannot be used as an investment property or be flipped.
 A new home can’t be purchased within 90 days of a prior sale.

-The home must undergo an FHA appraisal that assesses its value and also ensures that it meets minimum property standards.
-The title for the home must either be in your name or the name of a living trustee during settlement.
+The home must undergo an FHA appraisal to assess its value and ensure that it meets minimum property standards.
+During settlement, the title for the home must either be in your name or the name of a living trustee.

 Other Potential Requirements